Find Affordable College Courses

 Mount Pleasant, MI

-Central Michigan University ranked #8 on this year’s Best Fine & Studio Arts Schools in Michigan list.
+With a ranking of #8, Central Michigan University did quite well on this year’s best schools for fine and studio arts students.
 Located in the distant town of Mount Pleasant, Central Michigan is a public college with a fairly large student population.

 While working on their degree, Fine Arts majors at Central Michigan accumulate an average of around $29,200 in student debt.